goonzoid/vim-reprocessed/README.md

 ### Running sketches from within vim

-This feature requires the `processing-java` command to be available on your `PATH`.
+This feature requires the `processing-java` command to be available in your `PATH`.
 On Linux & Windows you'll need to add it manually, but on OS X you should be able to install this from within Processing.app.
-See the [processing wiki] (http://wiki.processing.org/w/Command_Line) for more information.
+See the [Processing wiki] (http://wiki.processing.org/w/Command_Line) for more information.

 __WARNING:__ If you have a directory inside your sketch directory called "bin"